ClaudiaInSweden/hanneles_art_gallery/README.md

 As only a Stripe test account is used, an error will be displayed when a credit card number other than the test card number 4242 ... is entered.

-Also here the user can still choose to interrupt the checkout process and go back to the shopping cart.
+The user can still choose to interrupt the checkout process and go back to the shopping cart.

 ![Checkout Page](static/readme-docs/others/checkout.png)